-- Dedicated Slack group to chat with me and their fellow readers.
+- Dedicated Slack group to chat with their fellow readers.

 - The occasional short story that I finish.

 Freelancing is hard: outlets are cutting back on their freelance budgets, and it's sometimes difficult to get a lengthy, in-depth piece put together quickly when it's most relevant.
 Writing a newsletter gives me a direct line to you, the reader.

 Subscribing helps support my writing, in which I look to explore and explain the mechanics of the SF/F world and why it matters to you, a reader, viewer, or listener.
 Subscribers also help support the publication for the larger subscription base by allowing me to devote time and resources (like transcription, images, editing, hosting, etc.) to tell these stories, round up the news, and highlight what might next appear on your TBR pile.